Was Ibrahim civil in debating his people?

 Look at the amazing companion of the Prophet ﷺ Hassan ibn Thabit (r).
 Hassan was the poet the Prophet ﷺ commissioned to lampoon and satirize the mushriks who were themselves making vile insults against Islam and the Prophet ﷺ specifically.
 Because of his skill and eloquence, Hassan was charged with responding in kind and raising the morale of the Muslims.
 The Prophet ﷺ told him: “Lampoon them (through verse in return) and Gabriel is with you.”
 [Bukhari].
 According to the mufassirun, even Allah acknowledged the contribution of poets like Hassan in the ayah: “Except those [poets] who believe and do righteous deeds and remember Allah often and defend [the Muslims] after they were wronged.”
 [26:227]

 Are not the attacks on Islam and the Prophet ﷺ today equally vile and pernicious?
-But we don’t have any Hassan’s, largely in part because we police ourselves and insist on a myopic, unconditional “civility” in all circumstances.
+We need Hassan’s in this day and age, but this becomes impossible if we police ourselves and insist on a myopic, unconditional “civility” in all circumstances.
 And frankly, some Muslims are just afraid, and for good reason.
 There are oftentimes severe consequences for being outspoken.

 But, we should remember the hadith: “Let not one of you belittle himself.”
 They said, “O Messenger of Allah ﷺ, how does one belittle himself?”
 The Prophet ﷺ said, “He finds a matter regarding Allah about which he should speak up but he does not.
 Allah the Exalted will say to him on the Day of Resurrection: What prevented you from speaking up about such a matter?
 He will say: It was out of fear of the people.
 Allah will say: Rather, it is I who deserved to be feared.”